Ishida Mitsunari: Legacy

 The Tantō "Hyūga Masamune", also made by Masamune, was also in the possession of Ishida Mitsunari.
-He gave this sword to the husband of his younger sister; the sword was stolen during the Battle of Sekigahara by Mizuno Katsushige, governor of Hyūga Province.
+He gave this sword to Fukuhara Nagatake [the husband of his younger sister]; the sword was taken by an Eastern army general named Mizuno Katsushige after the Western army was defeated at the battle of Sekigahara.
 It is a National Treasure of Japan, and is currently held in the Mitsui Memorial Museum.